Endenich: Sights

 In the northern part is the Max Planck Institute for Radio Astronomy which was opened in 1972.

 The improvisational theatre Springmaus, founded by Bill Mockridge, is located in Endenich.
 Well-known comedians such as Bernhard Hoëcker, Dirk Bach and Bastian Pastewka have performed at this theatre.

 Endenich is one of the most cultural districts of Bonn.
-There are many good restaurants, a very charming retro cinema, pubs and a event location with concerts and shows nearly every night.
+There are many good restaurants, a very charming retro cinema, pubs and an event location with concerts and shows nearly every night.